Riemann-Roch Theory for Graph Orientations: Oriented Dhar's algorithm

 The following theorem unifies the main results of this section and suggests that for understanding the ranks of divisors of degree at most $g-1$, we need only investigate acyclic and sourceless partial orientations.
-In the following section we will refine this result via a new interpretation of the Baker-Norine rank.
+In the following section we will refine this result with {Theorem~\ref{path}} which provides a new interpretation of the Baker--Norine rank.

-\begin{theorem} Let $D$ be a divisor with ${\rm deg}(D)\leq g-1$, then
+\begin{theorem} Let $D$ be a divisor with $\mathrm{deg}(D)\leq g-1$, then

-(i) $r(D) = -1$ if and only if $D \sim D' \leq D_{\O}$ with $\O$ an acyclic partial orientation.
+(i) $r(D) = -1$ if and only if $D \sim D' \leq D_{\mathcal{O}}$ with $\mathcal{O}$ an acyclic partial orientation.